 It might, it was asserted, be advantageously blended with the less vigorous but graceful and delicate organisation of the Celt.
 To the Saxon the present is all in all; nor can tradition chain his reason, nor custom sanction in his sight what his present needs find inadequate to their supply.
-Yet will he use to the utmost the institutions by which he is surrounded, sometimes even when they are seen to have lost their vigour, though always remodelling them when time imperatively demands the change; thus differing from the slave, who accepts every change and family interests with which its glory was thought to be associated; and contrasted these with the results flowing from the labours of Arkwright, Watt, Wheatstone, the ideas of Locke and Bentham, and the increase of national education and intelligence, in proof that the true present of the race would be found in the time when all its members should work for the good of all, and all share in the results.
+Yet will he use to the utmost the institutions by which he is surrounded, sometimes even when they are seen to have lost their vigour, though always remodelling them when time imperatively demands the change; thus differing from the slave, who accepts every change and every master; and from the despot, who stereotypes the forms of the past, and rules irresponsible under them.